You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Examples of monthly disposable contact lenses are:

-Biofinity contact lenses are a monthly disposable manufactured by Coopervision.
-Aquaform technology helps them to retain water and keep eyes moist, while ensuring enough oxygen can still reach the eyes.
+Biofinity Biofinity contact lenses are a monthly disposable manufactured by Coopervision.
+Aquaform technology helps them retain water and keep your eyes moist while ensuring enough oxygen can still reach the eyes.
+As of publication, Biofinity lenses are rated 4.8/5 on Trustpilot and users describe them as both ‘comfortable’ and ‘good value for money.'

 Extended Wear

-Extended wear contact lenses are designed to be worn continuously, both day and night, although it’s recommended that you remove and sterilise them once a week.
-However, wearing extended wear lenses overnight may be associated with a higher risk of infection, and not everyone is suitable, therefore these lenses should be used as extended wear only under the guidance of your Optician.
+Extended-wear contact lenses are designed to be worn continuously, both day and night, although it’s recommended that you remove and sterilise them once a week.
+However, wearing extended-wear lenses overnight may be associated with a higher risk of infection, and not everyone is suitable, therefore these lenses should be used as extended wear only under the guidance of your Optician.

 Toric/Astigmatism

 Toric contact lenses are specialised lenses used to correct astigmatism, a condition that can occur when the eyes aren’t completely spherical.
-These lenses look the same as normal contact lenses - in fact you’d struggle to tell them apart - but they actually refract and focus light differently to specifically improve the vision of those with astigmatism.
+These lenses look the same as normal contact lenses - in fact, you’d struggle to tell them apart - but they actually refract and focus light differently to specifically improve the vision of those with astigmatism.

-The 1 Day Acuvue Moist for Astigmatism toric contact lenses are daily disposable lenses.
+1 Day Acuvue Moist for Astigmatism The 1 Day Acuvue Moist for Astigmatism toric contact lenses are daily disposable lenses.
 They possess an Eyelid Stabilised Design that ensures vision acuity and lens stability all day long.
 Acuvue LACREON technology helps to retain moisture and provide comfort.
 Easy to put in and take out, users need not worry about daily cleaning routines, which makes these toric lenses an ideal choice for people with busy, active lifestyles.

 Multifocal